Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 This section aims to establish the Azure VMware Solution's operational framework and the applications within the Software Defined Datacenter (SDDC).
 Standard operating procedures (SOPs) are documented processes for managing a workload, and each AVS workload should have SOPs to govern operations.
 A continuous cycle of assessment and health checks for your AVS workload utilizing the SOPs helps prevent drift from best practices and stay aligned with business objectives.

-## Management & Monitoring & Analytics
+## Management, Monitoring & Analytics